cobalthq/cobalt-api-docs/versions/v2/content/engagement-findings.md

 | Field   | Description                                                                                                             |
 |---------|-------------------------------------------------------------------------------------------------------------------------|
 | `state` | The desired next state of the engagement finding.
 Should be one of the possible [states](./#engagement-finding-states). |

+### Response Fields

+For details about each response field, please refer to the [table above](/#engagement-finding-response-fields).

+The returned object will reflect the updated state.